surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Connect to any Data Source

-Import data from files,databases, cloud drives, popular business applications and in-house apps.
+Import data from files, databases, cloud drives, popular business applications and in-house apps.
 Its rapid setup connects people to data quickly and retrieve massive amount of data with a ease.

 #### Variety of Reporting Components